About The Language Support Office

-Provides intensive English as a Second Language (ESL) instruction and sheltered content instruction.
-In this program students will:
+This learning environment with a with a Dually Certified teacher provides intensive English as a Second Language (ESL) instruction and sheltered content instruction at the middle and high school levels.
+In this program, students will: